mokdevel/DarcMods/DarcSpawner/README.md

 bool spawnOnRoad : Spawn the cars on road.
 If no road network manager found, cars spawned around the map. int spawnRndRadius : Random radius where the spawnName spawns.
 Once a location is found, additional randomization is done to avoid vehicles to be always in the same spot. float spawnWorldSizeMultiplier : If spawnCount = 0, we search for the world size in km and multiple with this.
-For example: 4km wide map with spawnWorldSizeMultiplier = 2 results in spawnCount = 8 (4*2) bool disableArsenal : Disable arsenal so that no other items are found. array<SCR_DC_SpawnSet> spawnSets : List of possible spawners
+For example: 4km wide map with spawnWorldSizeMultiplier = 2 results in spawnCount = 8 (4*2) bool disableArsenal : See General parameters array<SCR_DC_SpawnSet> spawnSets : List of possible spawners
 ```